top of page

 Choosing a Tour

 There are two tour packages available.
 The best thing to do is plan for the landing tour (you get to hike and climb the steps on the island) and then keep your backup plan as the eco-tour (they circle around the island, but you do not land).
 We had tickets reserved for our landing tour to Skellig Michael, but it was cancelled due to a delay in opening the tours (weeks of bad weather).
 The eco-tour is still well worth it; you can really feel what the journey back then must have been like.
+You can also conveniently book a boat tour to coast by the islands here on viator.

 When to Go

-Summer is definitely the best time of year to visit the Skelligs.
+Mid summer (june-august) is definitely the best time of year to visit the Skelligs.
 Seeing the islands is extremely weather dependent and it's never guaranteed for anyone that they will be able to land on the island.
 Even if the weather is sunny the day you go, the tour can still be cancelled or delaying if the island isn't prepared or ready.
 To increase your chances of going, plan your trip in the middle of summer (past the opening weeks which happen in mid-end of May.

 Booking Tickets & Accommodations in Portmagee The easiest way to secure tickets is to stay at one of the featured hotels in Portmagee.
 We chose to stay at The Moorings Guesthouse which is situated right in the center of town.
 It also is directly in front of the port where the boats depart from.

 If you're going in the summer, you can make a reservation through their site and reserve the 2-night Skellig Michael package.
 This includes your hotel accommodations there, a reservation for the landing tour (just a reservation spot, fee not included), an $80 voucher for dining in their bar, free breakfast, and a packed lunch sandwich for the day you go on your tour.
-The value is incredibly good, can you blame the Star Wars cast for wanting to stay there while filming?
+The value is incredibly good, can you blame the Star Wars cast for wanting to stay here while filming?

-Preparing for your Trip to Skellig
+Preparing for your Sailing Trip to Skellig

 You should definitely pack sturdy hiking shoes that have a strong grip because the steps can be slippery at the island.
 It's also best not to eat a whole lot of food beforehand because the water can be choppy and the waves can be rough causing sea sickness.
-I don't personally get motion sickness, but my boyfriend got extremely sick after our ride.
+I don't personally get motion sickness, but my friend got extremely sick after our ride.

 little skellig island ireland